Advanced Clinical Practice (Tooting) MSc/PGDip Course overview

 -

-Systems approach to error in healthcare (30 credits)
+Systems approach to errors in healthcare (30 credits)

 This module focuses on a branch of human factors that is based on the systems approach and considers the higher-level factors including organizational, societal, political, regulatory and economical context of work activities and processes.
 This module will prepare healthcare practitioners to comprehend the different approaches to the investigation of errors in both simple and complex systems.
 You will be able to apply a range of system-based tools to effectively understand the causes of healthcare errors and find solutions to prevent reoccurrence.